serialport/node-serialport/README.md

 | B3             | 32-bit ARM Cortex-A53 |    ARMv8    |

 #### sudo / root
-If you're going to use `sudo` or root to install node SerialPort `npm` requires you to use the unsafe parameters flag.
-This is rarely required.
+If you're going to use `sudo` or root to install Node-Serialport, `npm` occasionally requires you to use the unsafe parameters flag:

 ```bash
 sudo npm install serialport --unsafe-perm --build-from-source
 ```

-Failure to use the flag results in an error similar to the following;
+Failure to use the flag results in an error like this:

 ```bash
 root@rpi3:~# npm install -g serialport
 /usr/bin/serialport-list -> /usr/lib/node_modules/serialport/bin/serialport-list.js